Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Abstract

 \section{Abstract}

-Performing in this paper the duality and statefinder diagnostic for a class of Quintom models of Dark Energy which is constructed by the spinor field, we study the possible connections among different Spinor Quintom models and differentiate the Quintom dark energy in spinor scenario from the others.
-A class of evolutionary trajectories of these Quintom models in Spinor field are plotted in the statefinder parameter planes.
-We also find that the power-law-like potential also plays important role in this class of models from the statefinder viewpoint.
+In this paper, we study the possible connections among different Spinor Quintom Dark Energy (DE) models by the aid of duality.
+Then we apply the statefinder diagnostic to these models.
+By this diagnostic pair {$\{r,s\}$}, we differentiate one Quintom DE model from the others in a model independent manner.
+A class of evolutionary trajectories of these Spinor Quintom models are presented in the statefinder parameter planes.
+We also obtain the current locations of the parameters $r$ and $s$, and these locations correspond to different models in statefinder parameter planes theoretically.